Electronic Invoicing lets you receive your bill in PDF format by email and enables you to manage it through your My Cyta

 .
 Please note that online activation of Electronic Invoicing is only available to Individuals.
 Businesses should contact their Telecommunications Consultant or any Cyta Business Customer Service Office

-Additionally, customers can activate Electronic Invoicing by contacting the Cyta Call Centre on 132 or visiting any Cytashop
+Additionally, customers can activate Electronic Invoicing by visiting any Cytashop

 and providing their email address, a service number and their bill number.